avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 So now that I have N buckets with N indices compactly representing them So it behooves a practical implementor to use a 1 indexed array of size N to compactly order and store the buckets, which is exactly what the BIT schemes mechanism uses: a size N auxiliary array to implicitly encode the BIT.
+I won't cover actual BIT implementation, won't discuss the fancy LSB bit trick but suffice to say, this array makes the tree operations quite cute as the operands, the X in Range(X) and Update(X, V), have a binary representation than can cleverly be extracted and processed to point to various cells in the auxilliary array.
+I don't care too much for the details and flashy bit tricks but more so the understanding, so I personally prefer using my guiding (link/ref) tree picture when reasoning about BIT concepts.

 Final sidenote: again main difference from my approach to BIT is removing empty +0 bucket nodes so to be consistent and to not treat the root +0 specially,